DLR-TS/CoSiMa/Configuration.md

       - {interface_name: OSMPSensorData, base_name: OSMPSensorData, default_value: ""}
 ```

-model: path where FMU is located, if not found by CoSiMa the OSMP Service will try to load the file directly
+model: path where FMU is located, if not found by CoSiMa the OSMP Service will try to load the file directly.
+It can also be an OSI trace file as an input.
 prefix: prefix for OSI messages to distinguish it from other strings
 host and port: host and port of OSMP Service
 transaction_timout: timeout for gRPC getter and setter calls